timholy/AdvancedScientificComputing/homeworks/pkgs_git_github.md

 **Note**: PkgTemplates does *not* add your new package to your default environment.
 Despite that, if you did this within the VS Code session that you opened on the `DemoPackageTEH` folder, the above should have worked.
 Why?
-In figure \ref{fig:greeting-branch}, you can see that the environment is set to `DemoPackageTEH`; by opening VS Code on your project folder, the Julia extension also set you up with the environment of the package.
+In figure \ref{fig:greeting-branch}, you can see that the environment ("Julia env:") is set to `DemoPackageTEH`; by opening VS Code on your project folder, the Julia extension also set you up with the environment of the package.
 You can see what packages are in that environment by entering `pkg>` mode and typing `status`.
 (The answer: not much!
 Your new package does not yet depend on other packages.)
+If you're ever not in the environment you intend, you can `activate` it from `pkg>` mode.

 ### Make your first "real" commit